SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 Pinkie’s mouth hung open for a second, then she closed it and started tearing up, “oh, thank you Rarity, you're the best!”
 She wrapped Rarity in a tight hug.

-They pulled away from the hug and starred into each other's eyes, not speaking.
+They pulled away from the hug and stared into each other's eyes, not speaking.

 They slowly moved their heads closer until their lips met.
 They held the kiss for a long while, both parties releasing weeks of pent-up lust and passion into the kiss.